ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (b) Basis of Presentation

 The Company records an accounts receivable for operations expense reimbursements due from joint interest partners.
 The Company estimates allowances for doubtful accounts based on the aged receivable balances and historical losses.
 If the Company determines any account to be uncollectible based on significant delinquency or other factors, we assess the receivable and the underlying asset for recovery.
-As of September 30, 2020 and 2019, no allowance was recorded.
-Accounts receivable were approximately $0.4 million at September 30, 2020.
-Accounts receivable from oil and gas joint operations were approximately $12.1 million at September 30, 2019, including $3.7 million classified as other non-current assets.
-This amount was an unpaid joint interest billing receivable and the working interest was re-conveyed to GulfSlope in November of 2019 in exchange for full settlement of the amount due.
+As of September 30, 2021 and 2020, no allowance was recorded.
+Accounts receivable were nil and approximately $0.4 million on September 30, 2021 and 2020, respectively.

 The costs of unproved properties and related capitalized costs (such as G&G costs) are withheld from the amortization calculation until such time as they are either developed or abandoned.
 Unproved properties and properties under development are reviewed for impairment at least quarterly and are determined through an evaluation by management and third party consultants considering, among other factors, seismic data, requirements to relinquish acreage, drilling results, remaining time in the commitment period, remaining capital plan, and political, economic, and market conditions.
 In countries where proved reserves exist, exploratory drilling costs associated with dry holes are transferred to proved properties immediately upon determination that a well is dry and amortized accordingly.
 In countries where a reserve base has not yet been established, impairments are charged to earnings.